precice/preeco-orga/adapter-config-schema/README.md

 # Adapter Config Schema

-This folder includes the preCICE Adapter and Tooling Configuration Schema (preATCS) `preatcs.json` together with a settings file for the [MetaConfigurator](https://github.com/MetaConfigurator) `meta_configurator_settings.json`.
+This folder includes the preCICE adapter configuration schema together with a settings file for the [MetaConfigurator](https://github.com/MetaConfigurator) `meta_configurator_settings.json`.

 A schema ...